arecvlohe/reasonml-cheat-sheet/README.md

 ReasonML is a functional, strongly typed, programming language.
 It looks like JavaScript and compiles to JavaScript/Node as well as other languages.
 It is a dialect of OCaml and is compiled using BuckleScript.
 Therefore, you can use OCaml and BuckleScript APIs when using Reason.

+## Try it Out

+If you want a more interactive example of ReasonML's language features, check out this link to the ReasonML REPL on their homepage: 👉 [Click here](http://bit.ly/reasonml-examples) 👈.

 ## Comments

 ```reason